Victoria ABRAHAMYAN

 Courriel

-Her research interests lie in the field of the global and transnational history, Europe and Middle East, history of the two World Wars, violence, imperalism and colonialism, science and knowledge production.
-She has published articles in leading journals, such as Journal of Migration History, Contemporary Levant and contributed chapters to several collective book projects.
-Currently she is working on her first monograph, provisionally titled Pawns in a Great Game: Re-claiming Armenian Refugees in French Mandatory Syria, 1918-1946.
+Her research interests include global and transnational history, modern Europe and the Middle East, the history of the two World Wars, violence, genocide, imperialism, science and knowledge production.
+She has published widely in leading academic journals and contributed chapters to several edited volumes.
+Her first monograph, Armenian Refugees in French Mandate Syria: Statelessness and Nation-Building in the Middle East, will be published by Bloomsbury (I.B.
+Tauris) in March 2026.